A Linguistic Holdout in Menemsha Refutes “Nor’easter”

 Everett balked at first but I explained that he was hindering my new career opportunity and he relented.
 But first he had to light his pipe — helps the thought process, I guess.
 Or maybe he figured he’d escape under a cloud of smoke if it didn’t work out well — or asphyxiate me.

-I put on my headphones, held the microphone in front of Everett trying to remember not to hold it too close and asked my questions.
-It all went well until I realized I’d plugged the mic into the headphone outlet and visa versa.
+I put on my headphones, held the microphone in front of Everett trying to remember not to hold it too close, and asked my questions.
+It all went well until I realized I’d plugged the mic into the headphone outlet and vice versa.